pavelloz/webpack-tailwindcss/README.md

 # webpack-tailwindcss-purgecss

-This template is meant to help you start your project based on Webpack + TailwindCSS without too much complication.
+This template is made to help start your project based on Webpack + TailwindCSS without too much complication while keeping best performance practices set up, so you dont have to worry about basics.

 ## Usage

 1) To use this template, click "Use this template" green button in the top right.
-2) Clone your repo as you normally would.
-3) Install dependencies - `npm install`
+2) Install dependencies - `npm install`
-4) Configure where your views are in [postcss.config.js](https://github.com/pavelloz/webpack-tailwindcss-purgecss/blob/master/postcss.config.js).
+3) Configure where your views are in [postcss.config.js](https://github.com/pavelloz/webpack-tailwindcss-purgecss/blob/master/postcss.config.js).

-You are now ready to build your assets using npm tasks.

 ## npm tasks
-* `npm start` - runs webpack in watch mode
+* `npm start` - runs `webpack-dev-server` on `http://localhost:8080` and reloads on changes in `src/`
 * `npm run build` - build assets in production mode, minified, unused CSS classes purged
-* `npm run build:dev` - build assets in development mode, unminified, full TailwindCSS
+* `npm run build:dev` - build assets in development mode, unminified (full TailwindCSS)
-* `npm run bs <url>` - runs browser-sync on `<url>` and opens it in your browser.
-Watches for changes in `app/*`

 ## webpack setup includes
 * ES6 -> ES5 transpilation using `babel` with `babel-preset-env`
 * JS minification using `terser-webpack-plugin`
 * CSS extration using `mini-css-extract-plugin`
-* 3 character chunkhash added to chunks, but not to main assets files (very easy to add it)
+* 3 character chunkhash added to chunks, but not to entry files
-* Compact stats info after build
-* Prefetch of a chunk as an example
+* Prefetched chunk as an example
 * Example of naming chunks to know which chunk contains what (instead of numbers/hashes)

 ## PostCSS setup includes